The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 Hidden Gratitude Note

 This is the quietest recipe.
 Put the date on the outside.
-Hide three small gratitudes inside.
+Hide one small gratitude sentence inside.

 - warm rice